 Seat: 31F (economy class)

-As I mentioned in the introduction to this trip, I purchased the San Diego to Vienna (via Chicago and Istanbul) flights on the Turkish Airlines website, and I was hoping for the best as I waddled into the airport that morning to check in and catch this flight to ORD.
+I purchased the San Diego to Vienna (via Chicago and Istanbul) flights on the Turkish Airlines website, and I was hoping for the best as I waddled into the airport that morning to check in and catch this flight to ORD.

 Unfortunately, I wasn’t able to check in from home online or with the app, even though I could see the reservation with the confirmation number right there on the screen.
 Despite seeing all that data exactly as I had booked it, it’s still gave me an uneasy feeling knowing that I was getting an error every time I tried to check in and there was a chance that this trip wasn’t even going to happen at all…